MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 ## Create a specialized dataset

 In this exercise, you will create a specialized dataset to allow the analysis of US sales per capita.
-Because the core datasets doesn't contain population values, you will add a new table to extend the model.
+Because the core dataset doesn't contain population values, you will add a new table to extend the model.

 ### Create a live connection